gunsales/simMeta/README.md

 University of Leipzig, Chair for Information-Systems, June 2014.
 This is a basic-version of the prototype belonging to a dissertation.

-This project transforms BPMN2-Processes, EPC-Processes, Petri-Net-Processes and others into a EMF-Based meta-modell in order to enrich the processes with simulation- and logistic-stecific information.
-Therefor, a Graphiti-based edtior allows the visual customization.
+This project transforms BPMN2-Processes, EPC-Processes, Petri-Net-Processes and others into a EMF-Based meta-model in order to enrich the processes with simulation- and logistic-specific information.
+Therefor, a Graphiti-based editor allows the visual customization.
 Final step is the transformation from the enriched processes into simulation-specific software (ARENA, Enterprise Dynamics and Anylogic).
 The processes are now ready to be simulated of the shelf.